markowanga/stweet/README.md

 in [first-contributions repo](https://github.com/firstcontributions/first-contributions).
 Remember to create pull request to `develop` branch.

 You must have `docker` and `docker-compose` to run all tests on your computer.
-These dependencies start the proxy service which is required to run proxy tests.
+These dependencies run the proxy service which is required to run proxy tests.
 If you want to run tests locally please run `tox` command:

 ```bash